MCT8-AHDS Deficiency also known as Allan-Herndon-Dudley syndrome

 MCT8-AHDS Deficiency also known as Allan-Herndon-Dudley syndrome is a genetic X-link disorder that only affects boys.
 MCT8 (Monocarboxylate transporter) is the protein product of the SLC16A2 gene and is one of the protein substances located on cell membranes that are responsible for the transport of thyroid hormones into the brain.
 Thyroid hormones are particularly important to proper brain development during embryo and early childhood stages of a child’s life.
 Lack of thyroid hormones in the brain during these periods is associated with mental delay.

-Due to genetic mutation of the MCT8 transporter, the blood brain barrier which is the ultimate protector of the brain from any threats does not recognize the carrier and, as a result, it doesn’t allow its passage into the brain.
+Due to genetic mutation of the MCT8 transporter, the blood-brain barrier, which is the ultimate protector of the brain from any threats, does not recognize the carrier and, therefore, it doesn’t allow its passage into the brain.
 As a result, the brain is forced to develop without the vital help of thyroid hormones.
-In the meanwhile, the rejected hormones return to the body there they increase blood toxicity and create life threatening complications for patients.
+In the meanwhile, the rejected hormones return to the body where they increase toxicity due to the high T3 in blood.
+This is called 'thyrotoxicosis' and can cause life-threatening complications for patients as well as other effects such as increased metabolism (requiring more calorie intake to maintain weight) and increased heart rate.
 Common blood tests that may point into MCT8-AHDS direction are high levels of the T3 hormone and borderline low to low levels of T4.
-As other tissues have alternative transporters, the high levels of the T3 hormone, increases their metabolism.
+As other tissues have alternative transporters, the high levels of the T3 hormone increases their metabolism.
 The high metabolic rate may reflect in the incapacity of gaining or maintaining weight, increased heart rate and so many other symptoms.

 Even though only boys present symptoms and can MCT8-AHDS patients, girls may carry the mutation as well without presenting any symptoms.
 That is due to the fact that girls have two X chromosomes.
 If one chromosome is affected, the body may still use the correct copy from the second one.